enterpriseDomain/ClassMaker/README.md

 ClassSupplier
 ===========

-ClassSupplier is an Eclipse plug-in allowing you to create code programmatically.
+ClassSupplier is the Eclipse plugin allowing you to create classes programmatically.

-It generates source code from the model provided, exports binary, installs it into its own runtime, and then loads classes making available for client code's reflective access through modeled API.
+It generates source code from the provided model, exports binary, installs it into own runtime, and then loads classes making them available for client code through reflective modeled API.

-ClassSupplier is purposed for creation of application with domain model, that is editable by users (currently under construction).

-But for now, here is how you can use ClassSupplier:
+Here is how you can use it:

-    // Create a blueprint model - dynamic EMF EPackage EPackage ePackage = EcoreFactory.eINSTANCE.createEPackage();
+    // Design a blueprint model - dynamic EMF EPackage EPackage ePackage = EcoreFactory.eINSTANCE.createEPackage();
     ePackage.setName("library");
     ePackage.setNsPrefix("library");